kylecorry31/Trail-Sense/guides/en-US/guide_tool_settings.txt

 - **Email developer**: A link to send an email to the developer for feedback or support.
 - **GitHub**: A link to the GitHub repository (source code) for Trail Sense.
 - **Licenses**: A list of open source licenses used in Trail Sense.

+## Quick action
+You can enable the Settings quick action in the settings for the tab where you want it to appear.

+To use the quick action, tap the quick action button and settings page for the active tool will be opened.
+Long press the quick action to open the app settings.